-Co-Founder, Eric Ingersoll is a strategic advisor and entrepreneur with deep experience in the commercialisation of new energy technologies.
+Eric Ingersoll is a strategic advisor and entrepreneur with deep experience in the commercialization of new energy technologies.
 He has extensive project and policy experience in renewables, energy storage, oil & gas, and nuclear, with a special emphasis on advanced nuclear technologies.
-Eric develops commercialisation and market entry strategies for advanced energy technologies such as advanced nuclear power generation, carbon capture, and zero-carbon liquid fuels.
+Eric develops commercialization and market entry strategies for advanced energy technologies such as advanced nuclear power generation, carbon capture, and zero-carbon liquid fuels.
 Eric was a member of the renewable energy advisory group of the National Commission on Energy Policy (NCEP) and was honored at the Obama White House as a Champion of Change in Renewable Energy.

 Previously, Eric was a leader or strategic advisor to over 30 startups.
 He raised over $100 million of private equity for General Compression, of which he was a founder and the lead inventor of the technology.